JL10897/Zoom-Engagement-Dataset/README.md

 # Zoom-Engagement-Dataset

-Welcome to the Zoom-Engagement-Dataset repository.
+This is the Multimodal Online Student Engagement Dataset.
 This dataset is a collaborative effort by Catherine (Jialin Li) and Alia (Alia Waleed), designed to support research on online student engagement.
 It includes a variety of multimedia components for in-depth analysis.

 ## Dataset Overview